-If you have a pet turtle, the food you provide for it will be a major factor in how long and healthy your turtle’s life is.
-Turtles in captivity suffer when they aren’t properly cared for and fed.
-Vitamin A and calcium deficiency are quite common in pet turtles and a poor diet is often the cause.
+If you have a pet turtle, the food that you provide them is a major contributor to their welfare.
+Pet turtles can suffer greatly when they aren’t properly cared for and fed.
+For example, vitamin A and calcium deficiency are sometimes seen in pet turtles, and a low quality or inappropriate diet may contribute to these deficiencies.

-This leads many pet turtle owners to question what they’re feeding their shelled pal.
-One question often asked by concerned turtle keepers is if turtles can eat celery.
-The answer is yes, turtles can eat celery.
-However, it’s important to know that celery doesn’t provide the essential nutrition turtles need to stay healthy.
+This leads many pet turtle keepers to question what they’re feeding their shelled pals.
+One question often asked by concerned owners is if turtles can eat celery.
+The answer is yes, most healthy adult omnivorous pet turtles can eat celery.

-Let’s delve into the turtle’s dietary needs, celery’s nutritional make-up, and some other foods you can give your turtle that are better choices than celery.
+Let’s delve into a turtle’s dietary needs, celery’s nutritional makeup, and other foods that you can give your turtle.

 What Nutrients Does Your Pet Turtle Need?